shg7afe/shg7afe.github.io/topwords.md

-Save the model for later use.
+Save the model for later use:

 ```python
 model.wv.save('nsf100-v2.w2v')
 ```

-Load the model from disk.
+Load the model from disk:

 ```python